John 6: The crowd search for Jesus

 The crowd find Jesus "on the other side of the sea" (verse 25); they ask him, "Rabbi, when did You come here?"
 Jesus does not answer their question or satisfy their curiosity.
 George Leo Haydock suggests that he does not answer their words, "but he replied to their thoughts".
 Jesus comments in verse 26 that people had been looking for him, not because of the signs they had seen but because they had eaten of the loaves and were filled, although in verse 14 the evangelist had testified that they had seen the sign that Jesus did and from this sign they had recognised Him as the prophet foretold by Moses.
 The Pulpit Commentary argues that the distinction reflects their superficial understanding:

-Discourse in the Capernaum synagogue (6:25–58)
+Discourse in the Capernaum synagogue (verses 25–58)

 Verses 25 to 58 present a series of dialogues and discourses which are set within the synagogue in Capernaum (cf. verse 59), and comparable to Jesus' previous dialogues with Nicodemus (chapter 3) and the Samaritan woman (chapter 4): Plummer calls the whole of this section "the Discourse on the Son as the Support of Life".

+Verses 25–34

 The first section (verses 25 to 34) presents a dialogue between Jesus and the Jews: